Travel Bug Within

 Fly Air Asia direct from Brisbane to Bangkok

-From the 26th of June this year (2019), Air Asia is flying a new route four times a week (Tuesday/ Wednesday/ Saturday and Sunday) from the river city non-stop to Bangkok.
+From the 26th of June (2019), Air Asia is flying a new route four times a week (Tuesday/ Wednesday/ Saturday and Sunday) from the river city non-stop to Bangkok.

 Voted the world’s best low-cost airline at the Skytrax World Airline Awards for the 11th year in a row, Air Asia offers economical fares.
 You can choose to upgrade some experiences by pre-purchasing extra bundles, like checked baggage, meals and choosing your plane seat.